tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "I...
 I...
 Sorry Blane..
 I saw that it was untaped... untaped" I was stuttering

-"So I thought I would pack it up up" I could barely speak.
+"So I thought I would pack it up" I could barely speak.

 Blane looked me over, like he was assessing if what I told him was true.